- 01. Obtaining a Bachelor Degree or a Master

 The AAT also requires that you complete a certain amount of work experience, but most students work and study at the same time.

-Following The ACCA (Association of Chartered Certified Accountants) Courses
+The ACCA (Association of Chartered Certified Accountants) Pathway

-The ACCA was created in 1904 and is now recognised globally.
-This association teaches accounting in 179 countries around the world and counts no less than half a million students.
+The ACCA was founded in 1904 and is now known across the globe.
+This association teaches accounting in 179 countries around the world and has more than 500,000 students.

-The ACCA curriculum is divided into four groups and three different levels.
+The ACCA curriculum is split into four groups and three different levels.

 The Knowledge group includes Business Accountancy, Management Accounting, and Financial Accounting.